 A LSWR Type 1 platform mounted signal box was provided at Verwood not very long after the line was opened.
 This was the very first building that I designed to be laser etched and cut.
 It has correctly bonded brickwork, with the chimney being based on the surviving box at Instow (thanks to Google Streetview).
 The initial version for this test build (it contains errors) uses multiple thicknesses of MDF and card, with ABS used to model the porch and steps.
 The painted version shown replaced all ABS with card and engraved MDF as it was found that the ABS did not laser very well.
 The slates on this version are 3D laser engraved to ease construction, and the wonky vent is 3D printed in resin.
 Verwood is likely to be unique in that the side of the box under the canopy was never weatherboarded and the characteristic cross framing of the signal box was just visible behind notice boards.
 This end has since been corrected so that the windows align with the framing which had four equal bays – obvious in hindsight!
+The 3D printed signal box sign is in an unstable resin so has warped, it’s too thick, and either slightly too long or the signal box slightly too small!
 In collaboration with James Hudson of DCC Train Automation who does the laser cutting it is intended to make this box available as a kit of parts with options to build a Verwood specific or a generic fully clad version.